adambkaplan/nodoc/README.md

 # No Doc

-No doc is the best way to write technical documentation, because "no code" is self-explanatory.
+No doc is the best way to write technical documentation, because no code is self-explanatory.